-If you’re shooting in RAW, when you import the photo to your computer it will be in color, but you can then simply convert it to black and white – I’ve listed the steps further down.
+- If you shoot in RAW file format, when you import the photo to your computer it’ll be in color.
+However, you can then simply convert it to black and white – I’ve listed the steps further down.

-Just be aware that if you’re shooting in Jpeg format, the image will be recorded as black and white, so you won’t have the choice of making it color.
+- If you shoot in JPEG format, the image will be recorded as black and white, so you won’t be able to change it to color.

 What photos look good in black and white?